 About Cape Hillsborough

-Diverse habitats are protected in the 1012 ha Cape Hillsborough National Park, one of the most ruggedly beautiful parks on the Central Queensland coast.
+Diverse habitats are protected in the 1074.85ha Cape Hillsborough National Park, one of the most ruggedly beautiful parks on the Central Queensland coast.
 Lowland rainforest and vine forest grow along creeks, valleys and hillside gullies.
 Rocky hills and headlands support open eucalypt forest and a grassy understorey, while patches of low heath survive on exposed slopes.
-West of the main picnic area, a large mangrove community is an important breeding ground for marine animals.
+West of the day-use area, a large mangrove community is an important breeding ground for marine animals.

 On the broad beaches, sand bubbler crabs leave intricate patterns at low tide, and many sea creatures shelter in tidal rock pools.
 Surrounding waters are part of the Great Barrier Reef Marine Park.